octree-nn/ocnn-pytorch/docs/source/notes/classification.rst

 #.
-Train a HRNet used in our paper on `3D unsupervised pretraining<https://wang-ps.github.io/pretrain>`_
+Train a HRNet used in our paper on `3D Unsupervised Pretraining <https://wang-ps.github.io/pretrain>`_

   .. code-block:: none